AguGriguol/private-docker-registry/README.md

 ```
 git clone https://github.com/AguGriguol/private-docker-registry.git
 ```
-2. We have two enviroments, development and production:
+2. We have two enviroments, development and production.
 In console run:

 In the project root, build the docker images for development
 ```
 docker-compose -f docker/docker-compose-dev.yml build